pangenome/MemPanG23/README.md

 # MEMPanG23
-The computational pangenomics course in Memphis
+The computational pangenomics course in Memphis.

 ## What
 The use of a single reference genome in bioinformatics can lead to reference bias and miss important information about genome variability and relationships.
 New assembly methods have made it easier to generate high-quality complete genome assemblies, and using a pangenome graph that expresses many genomes and their mutual alignment can help address these issues.
 This course will focus on building such graphs from whole genome assemblies and using them in various downstream applications in comparative genomics, evolution, variation analysis, sequence alignment, and phenotype association.